EdouardDem/djs-sticky/README.md

 - `didStart` when the element starts to stick.
 The old position (top or bottom) is passed as an argument.
 - `didStop` when the element reaches a stop.
 The reached position (top or bottom) is passed as an argument.

+### Other methods

+You can retrieve the identifier or the object by calling the function `id`.
+You can also get the status (active or not) of an element by calling the `on` function.

 ## Example

 Here is a full example, using [djs-breakpoints](https://github.com/EdouardDem/djs-breakpoints).